MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-dr.md

   - SQL Server

 > [!NOTE]
 > High availability configuration isn't covered in this topic.
-For more information abou the minimum setup required for high availability, see [System requirements for on-premises deployments](../../fin-ops/get-started/system-requirements-on-prem.md#minimum-infrastructure-requirements).
+For more information about the minimum setup required for high availability, see [System requirements for on-premises deployments](../../fin-ops/get-started/system-requirements-on-prem.md#minimum-infrastructure-requirements).

 ### Recommendations